 The level of difficulty that you might face when getting travel insurance coverage directly depends on your pre-existing medical conditions like heart disease, a diagnosis that can trigger heart diseases, etc. When you apply for coverage, you may be asked to discuss your medical history, your current medical conditions, etc. It doesn’t matter if you seek coverage for pre-existing medical conditions or not.

 There are some insurance plans available that cover you generally, excluding pre-existing medical conditions, for obvious reasons.
 The insurers just want to ensure that your pre-existing medical conditions don’t expose your policy to any risk.
-As opposite to that, certain travel insurers cover pre-existing medical conditions.
+As opposed to that, certain travel insurers cover pre-existing medical conditions.
 But there is a condition that you have to buy insurance soon after you book your travel.
 It is important that you do some research before you zero in on some travel insurance plan.
-Otherwise, your pre-existing medical conditions will only be covered, if you undergo a medical checkup.
+Otherwise, your pre-existing medical conditions will only be covered, if you undergo a medical check-up.
 In addition to that, you might have to pay an additional premium for your medical travel insurance or you will have to pay an extra cost on the coverage.

 On the basis of a few pre-existing medical conditions, some insurers have all the rights to deny any medical coverage.
 This varies from insurance provider to insurance provider, but riskier conditions like having AIDS, terminal illness or being a recipient of an organ donation.
 People having these medical conditions may not be able to cover their travel plans under the umbrella of medical travel insurance.